Brief Introduction to QSFP 100G PSM4 Optical Transceiver

 3. FS 100G QSFP28 PSM4 modules can be reconfigured for any network hardware at a moment’s notice with the help of the transceiver coding tool - FS Box.
 In this way, the QSFP28 PSM4 modules are programmed on-site to be compatible with over 200 OEM devices efficiently and flexibly.

-4. With large stock in our US, AU, GE, SG, RU and Asia warehouses, QSFP28 PSM4 100G modules can be shipped the same day after ordering.
+4. With large stock in our US, AU, GE, SG, UK, and Asia warehouses, QSFP28 PSM4 100G modules can be shipped the same day after ordering.

 QSFP 100G PSM4 Cabling and Connectivity

 The QSFP 100G PSM4 is the best choice of low-cost scheme capable of transmitting less than 500m.
 On one hand, it can be used for 100G to 100G direct connection.
-On the other hand, the QSFP28 PSM4 also can be applied for achieving 25G to 100G migration in short distance.
+On the other hand, the QSFP28 PSM4 transceiver can also be applied to achieve 25G to 100G migration in a short distance.

 100G to 100G Direct Connection